-- Eorlund Gray-mane the Companions' smith in Skyrim and the man in charge of running the legendary Sky-forge.
-During the Companions' quests, he will eventually forge you a brand new Skyforge Steel weapon (essentially a Disc One Nuke).
-Later, he will reforge Wuuthrad once the fragments of the ancient axe are gathered.
-He is also a Master Smithing trainer, meaning he can help you become an Ultimate Blacksmith in your own right.
+- Eorlund Gray-mane, the Companions' smith and the man in charge of running the legendary Sky-forge, is one.
+During the Companions' quest line, he will eventually forge you a brand new Skyforge Steel weapon (a Disc One Nuke).
+Later, he will reforge the legendary Wuuthrad once the fragments of the ancient axe are gathered.
+He is also the Master Smithing trainer, meaning he can help you become an Ultimate Blacksmith in your own right.
 In-universe, he is quite rightly regarded as the best smith in all of Skyrim, although the smiths at the entrance to Whiterun get more business because Eorlund does his work mostly for the pleasure of smithing, particularly for the Companions.

 - Doran used to be this in League of Legends, until he tried to move out of his secluded retreat.
 He got kicked in the head by his horse when he was changing the wheel on his cart and suffered severe brain damage.
 Now he can only make weak, high-quality equipment.
 One of the few pieces of his ultimate weaponry still in use is the staff Wukong uses.